-A: If you are a participant in the Harsco Corporation Savings Plan and/or the Harsco Retirement Savings & Investment Plan, you can instruct the Trustee of those plans how to vote the shares of Common Stock that are allocated to your account, if any, by going to www.proxyvote.com and following the instructions outlined in that website or by calling (800) 690-6903 (toll free) and following the instructions provided by the recorded message.
-You may also fill out the enclosed voting instruction card and return it pursuant to the instructions set forth on the card.
+A: If you are a participant in the Harsco Corporation Savings Plan and/or the Harsco Retirement Savings & Investment Plan, you can instruct the Trustee of those plans how to vote the shares of Common Stock that are allocated to your account, if any, by going to www.investorvote.com and following the instructions outlined in that website or by calling (800) 652-8683 (toll free) and following the instructions provided by the recorded message.
+If you received a copy o the voting instruction card you may also fill out the enclosed voting instruction card and return it pursuant to the instructions set forth on the card.